GiacomoPope/dilithium-py/README.md

 code.

 ## Disclaimer

-:warning: **Under no circumstances should this be used for a cryptographic application.** :warning:

 I have written `dilithium-py` as a way to learn about the way protocol works, and to try and create a clean, well commented implementation which people can